astelmach01/tinylang/README.md

 ## Contributing

-To automatic package versions, we use semantic-release, which automatically bumps versions based on our commit messages.
+To automate package versions, we use semantic-release, which automatically bumps versions based on our commit messages.
 See [here](https://py-pkgs.org/07-releasing-versioning.html#automatic-version-bumping).

 Example: add a feature, minor version will be bumped from `0.1.0` to `0.2.0`: